villajo/NES-RE/README.md

 This is a personal project that I have to both show that I know how to code in Python and to be prototype of a demake I'd like to code on the NES.
 I decided to do this after I had bought and Everdrive N8 pro, then read some documents on how to code the NES.
 I was then left with the question, "What am I going to make?".
 Being that I don't like to fly by the seat of my pants 100% of the time, this project and others were created.
 I realize there already is a demake of Resident Evil on the NES, I'd like this to be more like the Gameboy Color/Playstation version by the time I'm done with it and less like the version that's already out there.
 There are a lot of elements to account for..
 Lack of FMV, no sprite scaling, are at the top of my head that make a project like this especially fun.

 Entire project is coded in Python3.
+The data format for areas, weapons, etc is JSON.
 I use Pygame for the rendering of graphics.
 All of the sprites are/were made by me as well as any of the artwork.
 Gamepad support is planned.

 Current Status: